anquanscan/sec-tools/README.md

 [securefs](https://github.com/netheril96/securefs): Filesystem in userspace (FUSE) with transparent authenticated encryption
 [falcon](https://github.com/qeeqbox/falcon): Collection of exploits that were verified by an automated system
 [psytester.github.io](https://github.com/psytester/psytester.github.io): Blog
 [security-bundle](https://github.com/symfony/security-bundle): The security system is one of the most powerful parts of Symfony and can largely be controlled via its configuration.
+[scilla](https://github.com/edoardottt/scilla): Information Gathering tool - DNS / Subdomains / Ports / Directories enumeration